Facebook Tracking

 CASE STUDY TWO

 Jenny works at just one yard.
-She has been told she is self employed.
+She has been told she is self-employed.
 She has no other clients.
 She is told what time she must start and finish and she has a regular day off.
 She must ask if she wants to have time away from the yard (ie holidays).
 Jenny is not self employed – this is a case of false self-employment.

 CASE STUDY THREE

-The three cases above are very black and white and sometimes it might seem a bit confusing.
-The principles are very clear though, and are explained further in the BGA Members Zone and if you are a member you can contact us to discuss your own situation.
+The principles of employment status are very clear and are explained further in the BGA Members Zone, and if you are a member, you can contact us to discuss your own situation.

 BLOG ARCHIVE